 Core Curriculum FAQs

-In Fall 2013 FSU introduces a revised Core Curriculum.
-The revised Core will have many of the same requirements as the current Core, but there will be several changes, from small--the names of some requirements will be different--to large--entirely new requirements.
+In Fall 2013 FSU introduced a revised Core Curriculum.
+The revised Core has many of the same requirements as the old Core, but there are several changes, from small--the names of some requirements are different--to large--entirely new requirements.